ehsan66/ICAOD/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-One note for email: my first submission.
+One NOTE for email: my first submission.

 Reverse dependencies: checked by devtools:
 No ERRORs or WARNINGs found

+Re-submission1
+1- 'ICA' abbreviation has been removed from title.
+2- some examples were added.
+However, the cpu time is increased.
+3- checked by win-build again. only one NOTE:

+* checking CRAN incoming feasibility ...
+NOTE